scottx611x/CSCI-S-40/Homework/Homework5.md

 An X.509 certificate at it's simplist is a combination of asymmetric cryptography, hashing, and digital signatures.
 What this certificate is actually providing is a way to verify that a website is trusted, and is who they claim to be as well as for ensuring the integrity of the data being sent between the parties (end-users and the website).
 Underneath it all the the X.509 certificate is a digitally signed document reflecting a website's identity and public key.

 Certificate Authorities are third party corporations that issue these digital certificates.
-It is integral that Certificate Authorities must be trusted by all partiesthat must be trusted be all actors in a request
+It is integral that Certificate Authorities must be trusted by all actors in a given interaction on the web.

 CAs are necessary because they prevent a Man in the middle attack from being able to happen